gcastillo-ucsd/kloudspeaker/Client-API.md

-In client JavaScript, Kloudspeaker registers a global object `kloudspeaker` which provides various services.
+Kloudspeaker uses [AMD with require.js](http://requirejs.org/docs/whyamd.html), and publishes different services and interfaces via modules that can be imported into other modules like plugins.

+For example, to get Kloudspeaker service in a module, it can be imported like this:

+    define(['kloudspeaker/service'], function(service) {
+        return function() {
+            // somewhere in code
+            service.post('your/service', { your: data }).done(function() { ... });
+        };
+    });

 # Core

-## Request
+## kloudspeaker/request

-Current page request can be retrieved from `kloudspeaker.request`.
-It provides following functions:
+This module represents current page request, and it provides following functions:

 * `getParam(name)`: function for resolving request parameter
 * `getParams`: function for getting all request params
 * `getBaseUrl`: function for resolving base url for the request (URL before params and view path)
 * `getPageUrl`: function for resolving current page url (URL before params)

-## Service
+## kloudspeaker/service

-Kloudspeaker REST API (backend services) can be used with `kloudspeaker.service`.
+Kloudspeaker REST API (backend services) can be used with service module.
 It provides function for all REST methods:

 * `get(url)`: method GET
 * `post(url, data)`: method POST with optional data